waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3. Push UP into Pit 2 (4, 7).
 (Player at 4, 8).

 # Game Mechanics
 - FLOOR: Walkable.
-Standard behavior.
-- ICE (Rows 1-2): Sliding mechanic.
-Verified.
+Standard behavior in most of B1F.
+- ICE: Sliding mechanic.
+Present in specific patches, but Row 1 and Row 17 are standard FLOOR.
 - PIT: Warp to B2F.
 Filling a pit creates a permanent stopper on B2F.
 Verified.
 - BOULDER: Resets on ladder use.
 Permanent if in pit.
 Verified.
-- STRENGTH: Deactivates after floor change.
+- STRENGTH: Deactivates after every battle or floor change.
 Verified.

 # Lessons Learned
 - Boulders on B1F fall into pits to become stoppers on B2F.
 - The B2F ice puzzle requires all 4 stoppers to reach the ladder at (9, 11).
 - Navigation between sections requires specific gaps in the walls (Row 9 and Row 16).
+- Row 1 and Row 17 are confirmed to be standard FLOOR, allowing safe navigation around the perimeter.
+(Corrected Turn 28849).